 Clifftops at Mount LeConte

-After eating lunch, we decided to make the .2 mile hike from the lodge up to an area called Clifftops, which we were told was gorgeous.
-Clifftops didn’t disappoint at all.
+After eating lunch, we made the 0.2 mile hike from the lodge up to an area called Clifftops, which we were told was gorgeous.
+Clifftops didn't disappoint at all.

 The trail up to Clifftops is located almost directly across from the main Lodge entry pathway.
-The trail up is a bit of a steep climb, and you have to climb up some rocks to get there, but it’s well worth it.
-The views are amazing!
+You'll have to climb some rocks on a somewhat steep trail, the view is well worth it.
+The views are incredible!

 Clifftops is the best location for sunsets.